X

 Amrut Medhekar

-I will issue two answers to the two pronged question.
+So, I will choose two answers to the two-pronged question.
 In terms of productivity, we are little less than our peer group which we are trying to build up.
-And once we reach there actually our growth will be automatically driven towards higher double digits which we are trying to do.
+And once we reach there, actually our growth will be automatically driven towards higher double digits which we are trying to do.
 Second piece is obviously this growth has to come from two ways.
-Either we increase our prescriber base or we increase P by D which is prescription for a doctor, whether it is in terms of absolute number of prescription increasing for one individual brand or number of brands increasing per doctor.
+Either we increase our prescriber base or we increase P/D which is prescription per doctor whether it is in terms of absolute number of prescription increasing for one individual brand or number of brands increasing per doctor.
+So, we are working on both the pyramids and hope to see that the picture turns deep green soon enough.

 Kriya Shah